 An Online College Student's Guide to the University Calendar

-If you're new to college or returning to higher education after awhile, it could be tough to understand a college or university's calendar.
-You think you're just glancing at the calendar to see class schedules, but all of the sudden you're bombarded with words and deadlines you've never heard of!
+If you're new to college or returning to higher education after a while, it could be tough to understand a college or university's calendar.
+You’re not just looking at class schedules—you’re also seeing deadlines for academic terms you’ve likely never heard of.

 Application Deadlines

 Some online colleges and universities have application deadlines, but some accept applications throughout the calendar year.
-When your application is received can determine which semester you are eligible to start, so contact your institution's admissions office for more information.
-Remember that often, freshman applicants must apply by an earlier deadline than transfer students.
+The date you submit your application can determine which semester you are eligible to start, so contact your institution's admissions office for more information.
+Typically, freshman applicants must apply by an earlier deadline than transfer students.
 This can also vary by the school's semester deadlines.

-Keep in mind that if you're applying for financial aid, you may need to apply earlier so that you get your decisions and financial aid support in time for the semester's start.
-Application deadlines can also change according to program, for example, graduate, PhD, and non-degree programs such as certificates can have a different application deadline.
+Keep in mind that if you're applying for financial aid, you need to apply for admission prior to the application deadline so you get your decisions and financial aid support in time for the semester's start.

 Tuition Deadlines

-This is a date by when you must have remitted tuition payments, but that doesn't mean the same thing for every institution or even every student.
+This is a deadline for tuition payments, but that doesn't mean the same thing for every institution or even every student.

 If you have financial aid, scholarships, or a payment plan established, your payments may follow a different timeline.
-Check with the Office of Finance for your college or university to verify these dates if you have questions.
+Check with the financial aid office at your college or university to verify these dates if you have questions.

 Holidays